Near Cohocton in Steuben County, New York — The American Northeast (Mid-Atlantic)

 Dansville became a health resort in 1858 with a sanitarium known for its food fads and water cure.
 In 1881, Clara Baron, a patient at the sanitarium, founded the American Red Cross.
 The defunct sanitarium was reopened in 1929,

 Erected 1963 by State of New York Education Department & Department of Public Works.

 Location.
 42° 29.337′ N, 77° 29.401′ W. Marker is near Cohocton, New York, in Steuben County.
 Marker can be reached from South Main Street (New York State Route 415) 0.4 miles south of Mill Street, on the left when traveling south.
+The marker is located at the north end of rest area accessible from the either direction of traffic on South Main Street.
 Touch for map.
-The marker is located at the north end of rest area accessible from the either direction of traffic on South Main Street.
 Marker is in this post office area: Cohocton NY 14826, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
-First Presbyterian Church (approx. 0.9 miles away); Naples (approx. 9 miles away); Naples c1859 - Powered by Grimes Creek (approx. 9.6 miles away); Grimes Glen (approx. 9.6 miles away); First Church (approx. 10.6 miles away); Memorial - Canesque, Chief of the Senecas (approx. 10.6 miles away); a different marker also named Naples (approx. 10.6 miles away); Gallows Hill (approx. 13˝ miles away).
+At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
+Larrowe Cemetery (approx. 0.4 miles away); First Presbyterian Church (approx. 0.9 miles away); Naples (approx. 9 miles away); Naples c1859 - Powered by Grimes Creek (approx. 9.6 miles away); Grimes Glen (approx. 9.6 miles away); Pioneer Cemetery (approx. 10½ miles away); First Church (approx. 10.6 miles away); Memorial - Canesque, Chief of the Senecas (approx. 10.6 miles away).
+Touch for a list and map of all markers in Cohocton.